-Each week from January to May snow and ice measurements were taken at the channel and bay sites.
-Sites had & gauges for measuring both snow depth and ice thickness, and 9 more to measure only snow depth.

-- Marks the "zero point" at the ice surface when the gauge was frozen in place in January. - 2.
-The gauge markings are used to - 3.
-Steel weight sitting under the ice - 4.
-Steel cable runs from the steel - 5.
-Copper wire can be connected to a car battery.
-Doing so heats up the steel cable, melting the ice so the cable can move.
-Vince pulls the cable until the steel weight rests on the ice's - 6.
-Car battery connects to the copper wire at the positive end and the steel cable at the positive end - 7 Once the cable is pulled tight, ice thickness is measured by seeing where the wooden handle hits the gauge markings.
+- Each week from January to May snow and Lee measurements were falsen at the channel and bay sites.
+Sites had 4 gauge for measuring both move depth and Lee thickness, and 9 more to measure only move depth. - and ice thickness was measured.
+Data or page 3 came from these measurements - Marks the "zero point" at the ice surface when the gauge was frozen in place in January. - The gauge markings are used measure snow and ice dents. - Steel weight sitting under the I - Steel cable runs from the steel weight to the top of the gauge. - Copper wire can be connected to a car battery.
+Doing so hents up the steel cable, melting the loss of the cable can move.
+Vince pulls the cab until the steel weight rests on the lo bettere. - Car battery connects to the cop wire at the positive end and the st cable at the negative end. - thickness is measured by seeing where the wooden handle hits the gauge markings.